yegor256/blog/_drafts/_altruism.md

-You may say that transactional management is in the past and modern teams are all about _transformational laissez-faire leadership_, where we don't do primitive piece work trade, but rather share common goals, <del>kiss</del> inspire each other, and contribute enthusiastically.
+You may say that transactional management is in the past and modern teams are all about _transformational laissez-faire leadership_, where we don't do primitive piecework trade, but rather share common goals, <del>kiss</del> inspire each other, and contribute enthusiastically.
 You may say that modern leadership is not about giving and taking,